 EcoAmbassadors are students chosen by the Committee on Sustainability to communicate the message of sustainability to various departments and offices on campus.
 EcoAmbassadors help to green office practices, educate the W&M community about sustainable practices, and create programs to carry out sustainability related projects at the College.

-The two EcoAmbassadors assigned to assist in the planning of the annual Earth Week celebration will have the opportunity to work closely with the College Sustainability Fellow, Patrick Foley, on one of the biggest sustainability-focused events taking place on campus this upcoming academic year.
-The EcoAmbassadors for this project should be well organized, creative, and enthusiastic as their responsibilities will include campus outreach, working with college administrative offices, and planning campus-wide events that include a broad variety of academic disciplines.
-This is a full year project; the students would receive one credit for the fall and one credit for the spring semester.
+The two EcoAmbassadors assigned to assist in the planning of the annual Earth Week celebration will have the opportunity to work closely with the Director of Sustainability, Calandra Waters Lake, and the COS Programs & Education Co-chair, Natalie Hurd, on one of the biggest sustainability-focused events taking place on campus this academic year.
+The EcoAmbassadors for this project should be well organized, creative, and enthusiastic as their responsibilities will include campus outreach, working with college administrative offices and the Williamsburg community, and planning campus-wide events that include a broad variety of academic disciplines.

 - Develop an academic theme related to sustainability to build the events around

 - Contact the Scheduling Office and confirming locations for events well in advance of the celebration

 - Assist with the logistical support for these events i.e. planning multimedia and electronics set-up, campus advertising

 - Contact other groups on campus and off about participating in the celebration